mayank-meragi/note-copilot/README.md

 ![rag](asserts/rag.gif)

 ## Getting Started
-> **⚠️ Important: Installer Version Requirement**Infio-Copilot requires a recent version of the Obsidian installer.
+> **⚠️ Important: Installer Version Requirement**Tangent-Copilot requires a recent version of the Obsidian installer.
 If you experience issues with the plugin not loading properly:
 >
 > 1. First, try updating Obsidian normally at `Settings > General > Check for updates`.
 > 2. If issues persist, manually update your Obsidian installer: